rizinorg/website/content/posts/gsoc-2022-rz-bindgen/index.md

 ## Generation
 Rz-bindgen is designed to support multiple backends to generate bindings for a variety of languages.
 A backend takes the `Class` objects created in the transformation step and generates output.
 There are, at the time of writing, a [SWIG](https://www.swig.org/) backend and a [Sphinx](https://www.sphinx-doc.org/) backend.

-The SWIG backend is currently only used for Python bindings, but SWIG targets other languages, such as Java and OCaml.
+The SWIG backend is currently only used for Python bindings, but SWIG targets other languages too, such as Java and OCaml.
 Supporting them in rz-bindgen should be relatively simple.
 The Sphinx backend generates documentation for the Python bindings and can be viewed [here](https://wingdeans.github.io/rz-bindgen/classes/RzAnalysis.html).

 ## Generics